Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Theoretical approach

-where $\vec{E}$ and $\vec{H}$ are the electric and magnetic fields of the scattered radiation, respectively, and $\mu \in (x,y,z,\theta_x,\theta_y,\theta_z$) is the coordinate along which the motion of the trapped particle is being described by the information field.
+where $\vec{E}$ and $\vec{H}$ are the electric and magnetic fields of the scattered radiation, respectively, $\omega$ is the angular frequency of the incoming field, and $\mu \in (x,y,z,\theta_x,\theta_y,\theta_z$) is the coordinate along which the motion of the trapped particle is being described.